 With pests, it’s never just one!
 With mice, in particular, this fact rings especially clear.
 If you see one mouse, you’re bound to eventually find more not far behind.
 Mice will have mates and can produce litters as soon as every six weeks year-round in stable, comfortable environments.
 In one year, a single female mouse may produce as many as 60 offspring.
 With reproduction so rapid and frequent, you may be sharing your home with more than a few mice sooner than expected.

 While mice may be able to fit into some surprisingly small spaces, this does not mean that they lack a skeleton.
 Some people believe that their bones are made of cartilage, but this is false as well.
 Mice also do not “flatten” themselves.
 Mice only need a quarter of an inch of space to easily slip through.
 The reason they are able to fit through such small openings is that their skull is small for their size and they do not have a collarbone.
 Once they can get their head in, the rest of their body will easily be pulled through.

-6. Having a cat will help control your rat problem.
+5. Having a cat will help control your rat problem

-7. The presence of rats means poor sanitary conditions.
+6. The presence of rats means poor sanitary conditions

 We often associate rats with dirt and uncleanliness, but the truth is that rats can be found in virtually any type of environment, from streets and alleyways to pristine and luxurious homes.
 Rats are attracted to food sources and comfortable places to nest.
 Make sure to seal all entry points, and don’t give them any food, as this will discourage rats from infesting.

 While there are many opinions about rodents and what do about them, it’s always important to stick to the facts and know the right information so that you have the most success in treating your rodent problem.
 These aren’t the easiest animals to treat because they are so highly adaptable, so even common DIY methods may not be effective.
-However, contacting your local pest control expert will ensure that your home stays rodent-free.
+However, contacting Connecticut Pest Elimination will ensure that your home stays rodent-free.
+Reach out today!